git-shassan/power-pod/README.md

-A simpl pod that runs as a job inside a cluster using privilaged service account.
+A simple pod that runs as a job inside a cluster using privilaged service account.
 This can be used to execute various OC commands as part of an automated process...

+== Running the POD:
 ```
 shassan@SM-1 power_pod % oc apply -k ./power-pod
 serviceaccount/cli-job-sa created